 Next.js Routing: A Complete Beginner Guide

-• Pages Router: The Next.js project's Pages directory, which is found at the project's root, automatically generates routes based on the folder and file structures included therein.
+• Pages Router: The Next.js project's Pages directory, found at the project's root, automatically generates routes based on the folder and file structures included therein.
 A separate route is associated with each file in the pages directory.
 For example, the pages directory has a file named about.js that generates a route that is accessible at /about.

 Setting Up the Pages Router